-Asian markets sink on uncertainty after Wall Street recovery
+Asia down, Europe up after Wall Street recovery

-BEIJING (AP) — Asian stocks declined Thursday following Wall Street’s rebound amid uncertainty about U.S.-Chinese trade tension.
+BEIJING (AP) — Asian stocks declined Thursday while Europe opened higher following Wall Street’s rebound amid uncertainty about U.S.-Chinese trade tensions.

-Market benchmarks in Shanghai, Tokyo and Seoul declined.
-Hong Kong was little-changed.
+Market benchmarks in London and Frankfurt advanced in early trading while Shanghai and Tokyo declined.

 Investors were looking for news about the outlook for U.S.-Chinese trade negotiations following confusion over President Donald Trump’s conflicting statements about the status of talks.